stripedmustard/Team4/index.md

 **_4/8/19_**
 Today, we created a settings page that calls the Script in order to create a new article and saves the article as a draft.

-Thursday

 **_4/15/19_**
-Today, we met and discussed what other parts of the project need to be worked on.
-For the Coding Assigment Presentation, we would like to use Ryan's FTP permissions to install the plugin and the Python script.
+Today, we met and discussed what other parts of the projects that we need to work on.
+For the demo of the Coding Assigment Presentation, we would like to use Ryan's FTP permissions to install the plugin and the Python script.
 We logged into Ryan's FTP and discvovered that it did not work.
-For the presentation, we will provide screenshoos of the local Wordpress plugin.
-Grace mentioned that she would like to get the
-Scraper and Database integrated.
+After doing some thinking, we concluded that, for the presentation, we will provide screenshoos of the local Wordpress plugin.
+Grace mentioned that she would like to get the Web Crawler and Database integrated.
+Even though our parts are completed individually, we have yet to bring all the Web Crawler, Wordpress plugin and database together.
+It is not a simple task, but we hope to complete this during the weekend.

+**_4/26/19_**
+Today, we integrated the Wordpress Plugin with the Web Crawler.
+We are still trying to integrate the Wordpress Plugin with the database.

-Grace last Word Count: 1051 words
+Grace Word Count: 1573 words